joandre/MCL_spark/README.md

 ### Requirements

-* JDK 1.7 or higher
+* JDK 1.8 or higher
 * SBT 0.13.9 (see http://www.scala-sbt.org/download.html for more information)
 * Tested on Spark 1.6.0

 ### Building From Sources

 This library is built with SBT.
 To build a JAR file simply run "sbt package" from the project root.
-Currently project was built under scala 2.10.4.
+Currently project was built under scala 2.10.5.

 ### Use embarked example

 ```

-$MCL_SPARK_HOME/sbt "run [--expansionRate num] [--inflationRate num] [--convergenceRate num] [--epsilon num] [--maxIterations num]"
+$MCL_SPARK_HOME/sbt "run [--expansionRate num] [--inflationRate num] [--epsilon num] [--maxIterations num]  [--selfLoopWeight num] [--graphOrientationStrategy string]"

 ```